horizon-eda/horizon-pool-convention/README.rst

    the ATtiny44 and ATtiny84 microcontrollers.
 Instead, use a name like ``ATtinyx4``.
 Unneeded suffixes can just be left out, while characters elsewhere must be replaced with a lower-case ``x``.
+2. Entities should be split up into multiple units if

+   -  they have more than 100 pins (e.g. split up FPGAs into IO banks, but not smaller microcontrollers into IO ports),
+   -  it is mostly of little importance which physical IC a gate is in (e.g. split up multi-gate logic ICs), or
+   -  separate placement of units often greatly improves schematic clarity (can e.g. make sense for electro-mechanical parts).

-2. For entities with multiple gates, make sure that exchangeable gates remain exchangeable in the schematic.
+3. For entities with multiple gates, make sure that exchangeable gates remain exchangeable in the schematic.
 Don’t use different symbols for the same type of gate in order to include some additional pins that could have been their own gate.
-3. If a entity has multiple gates, make sure that each pin is only available via one gate.
+4. If a entity has multiple gates, make sure that each pin is only available via one gate.
 For example, a quad opamp’s 4 opamp gates must not include the power pins of the package because of this.
-4. If there is only a single gate, name it ``Main``.
+5. If there is only a single gate, name it ``Main``.
-5. A power gate should be named ``Power``.
+6. A power gate should be named ``Power``.

 Prefixes (reference designators)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~